Tchimwa/Azure-Labs/Cisco ASAv connection with BGP/Readme.md

 # VPN connection between Azure and a Cisco ASAv with BGP

 This lab puts into practice a VPN connection between Azure and a Cisco ASAv using BGP routing protocol.
 Azure here is represented by the virtual network called Azure, Onpremises is a representation of the remote entity.
-I would like to mention that this lab is only used for testing and learning purposes.
+During this lab session, we will be working on the different topics below:
+ - Azure Virtual Network
+ - Azure VPN Gateway
+ - Site-to-Site IPSec connection with BGP
+ - Routing on Azure
+ - The Peering connectivity
+ - NAT on Azure VPN Gateway
 The configurations have been done using Azure CLI for the Azure part.
 When it comes to the Cisco configuration, we are using the CLI and the commands are shown below.

+> [!Important]
+> I would like to mention that this lab is only used for testing and learning purposes.

 ## Topology